 PointF FormToVScroll(const PointF &pos); // Convert coordinates from form to vertical scrollbar coordinate space

-bool FindActiveItem(IListItem *parent, PointF &current, PointF &item_size, const float line_height); // Find active item
+bool FindActiveItem(IListItem *parent, PointF ¤t, PointF &item_size, const float line_height); // Find active item

 void ScrollToActiveItem(); // Scroll to active item